 Day 4: The Great Khan

-Today, students travel back in time as we visit the Genghis Khan memorial (the real tomb of Genghis Khan himself is yet to be discovered) where original shrines, weapons, jewellery and clothing from the reign of Genghis Khan are preserved.
-We get a chance to look at the actual bow and saddle of the world’s greatest conqueror and discuss how his political legacy – and descendants – directly influenced the development of China.
+Travel back in time as you visit the Genghis Khan memorial – the real tomb of Genghis Khan himself is yet to be discovered.
+Here, you’ll uncover original shrines, weapons, jewellery and clothing from the reign of Genghis Khan.
+Take a look at the actual bow and saddle of the conqueror and discuss how his political legacy – and thousands of descendants – directly influenced the development of China.
 Discuss how the Yuan dynasty contributed to China’s current religious and trade landscapes.
-After a morning of history, we transfer back to Hohhot.
-Finally, we have dinner at an evening show which showcases facets of Mongolian culture.

 Day 5: Milk and Migration